DWALab/Phindr3D/README.md

 ### <ins>Installation</ins>

-* To install the stand-alone program, download the executable [**here**](Executables) for the installation of a stand-alone program of *Phindr3D*.
+* To install the stand-alone program, download the executable *Phindr3D.exe* from the Releases panel in the Github repository.
 This executable includes *Phindr3D* and the Organoid Contour Segmentation app.
 * The executable is built using the code written in Python, in a Python 3.10 environment.
-To run the Phindr3D Python code directly, download the repository, configure the virtual Python environment, and run the Python code [**here**](Phindr3D-Python).
+To run the Phindr3D Python code directly, download the repository, configure the Python environment to include the dependencies specified in the [**libraries**](Phindr3D-Python/docs/libraries) file, and run the Python code [**here**](Phindr3D-Python).

 ### <ins>3D Data Sets</ins>